 Travel Guide to Pamilacan Island in Baclayon, Bohol

 Bohol, Philippines — Have you ever been to a paradise?
 Some people say that paradises don’t exist.
 Well, I beg to differ because I just been to one.
-In the second day of our three-day Bohol tour, after having a satisfying breakfast at Bluewater Panglao Beach Resort, we visited another tourist spot in Bohol.
+On the second day of our three-day Bohol tour, after having a satisfying breakfast at Bluewater Panglao Beach Resort, we visited another popular tourist spot in Bohol.
 This time we went to Pamilacan Island in Baclayon Bohol.

 About Pamilacan Island

 The small island of Pamilacan is nestled in the heart of the Bohol Sea.
 Its name is derived from the word pilak, which is a large hook made and used by islanders to capture manta rays.

 Pamilacan is a coral island, and fossilized seashells are preserved on the island’s rocky hill.
 Jaws and other bones of marine mammals and whale sharks adorn some homes in the village.
 The blue waters surrounding the island teem with lush and colorful marine life.

 Calling this island beautiful is an understatement.
 In fact, I can’t describe its beauty in one word.
 But I have to say that this place is truly a paradise.
 The ambiance is calming and the sand is well-refined and white.
 If you want to have an amazing vacation, this place is perfect for you.

 Things to do in Pamilacan Island